-The Galaxy S Series is Samsung’s flagship smartphone range, and include some top-of-the-range features.
-A new model is bought out each year, with the latest Galaxy S10 released in 2019.
-You can also go for the larger, but more expensive, Galaxy S+ models or the smaller, more budget-friendly Galaxy S10e.
-The Galaxy S10 followed on from the S9 and will be succeeded by the soon-to-be-released Galaxy S20.
+The Galaxy S Series is Samsung’s flagship smartphone range and includes some top-of-the-range features.
+A new model is bought out each year, with the latest Galaxy S21 released in 2021, along with the Galaxy S21 Plus and Galaxy S21 Ultra.
+The Galaxy S21 followed on from the S20, which itself succeeded the Galaxy S10.

 Samsung Galaxy Note Series

 The Galaxy Note Series phones are larger, more powerful and more expensive than the S series, and are sometimes called ‘phablets’ for their almost tablet-like size.
-The Samsung Galaxy Note 10 came out later than the S10, in August 2019, along with the Galaxy Note 10 Plus.
-Like the S series, the Note Series is upgraded each year, with the Note 10 succeeding the Note 9.
+The Samsung Galaxy Note 20 came out later than the S20, in August 2029, along with the Galaxy Note 20 Ultra.
+Like the S series, the Note Series is upgraded each year, with the Note 20 succeeding the Note 10.

-A bigger and better version than the Galaxy Note 10, the Note 10 Plus has a massive 6.8-inch screen and up to 512GB of storage.
-It also comes with four rear cameras including a Time-of-Flight 3D camera.
-The Galaxy Note 10 Plus is, without doubt, one of the best smartphones currently on the market, but it starts at an eye-watering £799.95.
+A bigger and better version than the Galaxy Note 20, the Note 20 Ultra has a massive 6.9-inch screen and up to a huge 512GB of storage.
+It also has 12GB of RAM, which is more than enough to run most laptops.
+The Galaxy Note 20 Ultra is, without doubt, one of the best smartphones currently on the market, but it doesn't come cheap, costing close to £1,000 SIM-free.

 While the models in the Galaxy A series don’t come with all the top-of-the-range features you get with the S or Note series, they’re still great value smartphones.
-In fact, the Galaxy A Series are the bestselling Samsung phones in the UK as of 2019.
+In fact, the Galaxy A Series are the bestselling Samsung phones in the UK.

 The Galaxy A series are usually used by Samsung to test some of their novel features, including on the A80 a rear camera that pops out and turns around for selfie shots, to compensate for the lack of camera on the front of the screen.

-The Galaxy A80 was released in May 2019 and can be bought for under £400.
-However, some of the older models including the Galaxy A10 are even cheaper and are some of the most popular handsets in the UK due to their performance and price.
+The Galaxy A52 was released in August 2021 and can be bought for under £400.
+However, some of the older models, including the Galaxy A71 and Galaxy A51, are even cheaper, and are also some of the most popular handsets in the UK due to their performance and price.

-The most ambitious and unique smartphone on offer by Samsung is the Galaxy Fold.
-This handset comes with a 7.3-inch folding screen, allowing you to essentially switch between a smartphone and a tablet.
-It comes with six cameras and 512GB of storage, but for the novelty of a folding screen, you need to fork out just under £1,800 to get your hands on one.
-With a plastic screen that’s more prone to being broken than other models, the Samsung Galaxy Fold may not be the best value smartphone available by a long shot, but you can be sure to impress your friends with its quirky features.
+The most ambitious and unique smartphone on offer by Samsung is the Galaxy Z Fold 2, which is the successor to the Samsung Galaxy Fold.
+This handset comes with a 7.6-inch folding screen, allowing you to essentially switch between a smartphone and a tablet.
+It comes with five cameras and 256GB of storage, but for the novelty of a folding screen, you need to fork out just under £1,800 to get your hands on one.
+With a plastic screen that’s more prone to being broken than other models, the Samsung Galaxy Z Fold 2 may not be the best value smartphone available by a long shot, but you can be sure to impress your friends with its quirky features.